space-wizards/website-content/content/post/21-10-01-progress-report-27.md

 - Simple spells for pie and item spawning. *Contributed by **CrudeWax***

 ###### Contributed by metalgearsloth
-- Fixed y-sorting so it uses the bottom of the sprite and not the centre.
+- Fixed y-sorting so it uses the bottom of the sprite and not the center.
 - Physics multi-threading.
 - Some engineering items now play sounds when landing.
 - Meteor event.